FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 It is worth remembering though that a single PV can only be used by a single PVC.
 This makes allocation in a larger cluster cumbersome.
 Naturally, Kubernetes has a solution for this problem called **provisioners**.
 These provisioners can dynamically create PVs as needed, usually by creating a network block storage volume in the cloud.

-It is also worth noting that local storage provides no resilience against host machine failure, as we discussed in [lecture 2](../2-iaas/index.md).
-While using local storage with Kubernetes is possible and Kubernetes won't reschedule a workload with an attached local storage, it also limits the ability for Kubernetes to react to a node failure and move workloads.
+It is also worth noting that, while local storage is supported, it provides no resilience against host machine failure, as we discussed in [lecture 2](../2-iaas/index.md).
+While Kubernetes will do its best to support local storage and won't reschedule a workload with such an attached storage, it also limits the ability for Kubernetes to react to a node failure and move workloads.

-In order to facilitate internal and external load balancing Kubernetes introduces the concept of **Services** to create *network load balancers* for each service.
+In order to facilitate internal and external load balancing Kubernetes introduces the concept of **Services** to create *internal network load balancers* for each service.
 These services use the Pod labels to track which Pods they should send traffic to.
 A special type of service is the **Loadbalancer** which, given a cloud integration, dynamically creates an external IP address for a specific service.

 Alternatively, workloads can also make use of the **Ingress** resource that dynamically configures the ingress controller to send HTTP workloads to specific pods.
 The ingress controller acts as an *application load balancer* for Kubernetes.